arnabk/udacity-nanodegree-capstone/report.md

 ### Metrics

 Our metrics is completely based on number of successful trades.
-While building the model, we considered a threshold of 40% change as minimum change for taking a trade.
+While building the model, we considered a threshold of 40% change as minimum difference for opening a position.
 For example, model is going to predict BUY if it thinks that the change is going to be 40% higher than the opening price.
 Similarly, it will predict SELL if the prediction is 40% lower than the opening price.
-Anything in between will be considered no trade zone.
-Finally, based on how many of the the above trades are closed successfully, our model will be evaluated for accuracy.
-More details on model evalution is [here](###Model-Evaluation-and-Validation)
+Anything in between will be considered no trading day.
+Finally, based on how many of the above trades are closed successfully, our model will be evaluated for accuracy.
+More details on model evalution is [here](#Model-Evaluation-and-Validation)

 Economist believe that stock market follows Random Walk theory.
-Random walk theory suggests that changes in stock prices have the same distribution and are independent of each other.
+The theory suggests that changes in stock prices have the same distribution and are independent of each other.
 Therefore, it assumes the past movement or trend of a stock price or market cannot be used to predict its future movement.
 In short, random walk theory proclaims that stocks take a random and unpredictable path that makes all methods of predicting stock prices futile in the long run.
-Considering that theory, we believe that a random number generator would be best for bench mark evaluation.
-A benchmark model is described [here](###BenchMark).
+Considering that theory, we believe that a random number generator would be best fit for bench mark evaluation.
+A benchmark model is described [here](#BenchMark).
 If our model performs better than random walk based on accuracy as defined above, we would consider our approach as a successful one.

 ## II.
 Analysis

 ### Data Exploration

-There are two types of data we have to download from external sources, the list of stocks we want to analyze and then prices for each stock in the given time period for analysis.
-[DataHub](https://datahub.io/core/nyse-other-listings) provides API to download list of tickers(instruments).
+There are two types of data we have to download from external sources, the list of stocks we want to analyze and prices for each stock in the given time period.
+[DataHub](https://datahub.io/core/nyse-other-listings) provides API to download list of tickers.

-Head:
 | Symbol |                                       Description                                        |
 | ------ | ---------------------------------------------------------------------------------------- |
 |   A    |                         Agilent Technologies, Inc. Common Stock                          |